bombillazo/custom-bash-script/README.md

 ### TERMINAL CUSTOMIZATION

-In this section you can modify your terminal prompt using bash prompt variable.
-By changing the PS1 string, color values and order of these you can specify how your terminal will look and feel.
-Here are some resources for more in depth customization:
+In this section, you can modify your terminal prompt using bash prompt variable.
+By changing the PS1 string, color values, and order of these you can specify how your terminal will look and feel.
+Here are some resources for more in-depth customization:

 - [Bash prompt variables](https://ss64.com/bash/syntax-prompt.html)
 - [Xterm color values](https://misc.flogisoft.com/bash/tip_colors_and_formatting)

+## Future

+I plan to keep expanding and adding to this script as I come up with other useful shortcuts.
+If you have feedback or suggestions please reach out via [twitter](https://twitter.com/bombillazo).